Menu | History | Monastic Period | Site Map | Search | Contact | Copyright

 This experience was strengthened by my friendship with Alice Wagstaff who chaired the graduate school of Psychology at Duquesne University in Pittsburgh.
 We had met in 1967 when she was invited to conduct a seminar for Deacons on "client-centered" therapy at our St. Vincent Seminary.
 Our friendship grew via correspondence, shared cultural events in Pittsburgh and eventually meetings whenever we could find occasions to meet.
 As our relationship passed the threshold of casual friendship the option for a radical change of life turned into practical plans to get married.
 I left my monastic life at the end of the academic year in 1968 and signed on for a teaching job at the Minneapolis School of Art, now known as the MCAD (Minneapolis College of Art & Design).
 I spent most of the summer in a log cabin in Pennsylvania preparing coursework and planning a new life with Alice.
-We were married on August 11th in Pittsburgh and moved directly to Minneapolis.
+We were married on August 11th, 1968, in Pittsburgh and moved, one week later, to Minneapolis.

 |My wife, Alice Wagstaff, March 25, 2004, Oregon.
 Alice's love and knowledge of nature enriched both our spiritual and physical life.
 In the spring of 2004, along this mountain stream she was drawn to this tree and embraced it silently for several minutes.
 She then turned and smiled for this picture.
 We foraged for some spring greens along the way.
 Through her I learned that this was sacred ground to be approached with quiet reverence.
 She also talked to her plants in a serious way.
 Occasionally she would salvage a dying plant, trim the dead parts, enrich the soil, and encourage it to recover.
 She assured me that she did indeed communicate with some plants.|